Acupuncture and Moxibustion

 When will I feel a difference to my condition?

 This differs from person to person: depending on the stage and severity of your condition and on your overall health, you may experience changes immediately or after a number of sessions.

 For example, more sensitive people may feel a difference within days after the first session.
-However, if you have had a chronic condition for several years, you may not feel the effect of the treatment until you have had at least three months of treatment.
+However, if you have had a chronic condition for several years, you may not feel the effect of the treatment until you have had at least 5 to 10 sessions.

 Remember: Acupuncture is a holistic medicine, and it may take the therapist some time to uncover the true root of the problem.
 The more complex your health problems are, the more sessions may be needed for you to start feeling good in your body again.

 Do I need to tell my doctor when I'm having Acupuncture?